 Things don’t exactly get off to a great start, either, with a muddled, largely flat opening sequence which sees the titular creature captured by an immediately irritating spiritual douchebag type (played by Dante himself, Justin Welborn).
 We then skip a few years into the future to a bachelor party that’s about to take place somewhere in Florida.
 The groom-to-be is good-natured Jonah (The Guest‘s Chase Williamson) who is being led astray by a gaggle of bros.

 Of his homies, Mac (Michael Aaron Milligan, another “Dante The Great” co-conspirator) is arguably the worst.
 A scoundrel who’s only interested in booze and broads, we know that Mac is likely going to get everybody into a lot of trouble before the night is out.
-When he does get them all invited to a party thrown by some shadowy figures, Mac first administers some shrooms, just to make sure they’re all fucked before anything dodgy even happens.
+When he does get them all invited to a party thrown by some shadowy figures, Mac first administers some shrooms, just to make sure they’re all messed up before anything dodgy even happens.

 The title suggests that the Siren is the focus here, but she isn’t really.
 Instead, virtual newcomers Ben Collins Luke Piotrowski expand on Bruckner’s original concept by fleshing out the characters and making us care about those in peril, rather than the creature from whom they’re running.
 It’s a nifty trick, as she/it (as played by original actor Hannah Fierman, less here annoying than she was in V/H/S) isn’t particularly scary.